 Is AIMA working in Portugal?

 Yes, AIMA began operating in Portugal on October 30, 2023.
-The agency was created in order to create a more integrated immigration system with greater efficiency.
+This new agency was created in order to create a more integrated immigration system with greater efficiency.

 Will AIMA make Portugal's immigration system more efficient?

 AIMA has the potential to make Portugal’s immigration system more efficient.
-Unlike SEF, it doesn’t have to deal with border control duties as well as immigration issues.
+Unlike SEF, it doesn’t have to deal with border control duties and immigration issues.
 Additionally, AIMA has invested heavily in human resources and digital infrastructure.
-Ultimately, this could help the new agency process applications quicker and make immigration services more efficient in the medium to long term.
+Ultimately, this helps the new agency process applications quicker and makes these services more efficient in the medium to long term.